G2DA: Geometry-Guided Dual-Alignment Learning for RGB-Infrared Person Re-Identification: Related Work

 \subsection{Local Feature Representation Learning}

 To mine as much discriminative cues as possible, most ReID works focus their efforts on local feature learning.
-Horizontal division \cite{Varior2016ASL,Sun_2018_ECCV} usually partition the image into several equal horizontal strips from top to bottom, while the predefined rigid grids are sensitive to pose variations, imperfect pedestrian detectors and heavy occlusions \cite{Li2017LearningDC,Ye2021DeepLF,BAI2020107036}.
-Human pose estimation \cite{Insafutdinov2016DeeperCutAD,Cao_2017_CVPR,Sun_2019_CVPR} can alleviate the problem, but might suffer from noisy pose detections.
-Nevertheless, part-based feature learning is rarely seen in current RGB-IR ReID literature.
-More recently, Ye \textit{et al.} \cite{Ye2020DynamicDA} made the first attempt to learn part-aggregated feature with the uniform partition strategy in RGB-IR ReID task.
-For better part-level alignment, our study leverages pose landmarks to extract accurate part features over human body, achieving a considerable boost in performance.
+Horizontal division approaches \cite{Varior2016ASL,Sun2018BeyondPM} usually partition images into equal horizontal strips from top to bottom, while the pre-defined rigid grids are not well adapted to pose variations, imperfect pedestrian detectors and heavy occlusions \cite{Li_2017_CVPR,Ye2021DeepLF,BAI2020107036}.
+Human pose estimation techniques \cite{Insafutdinov2016DeeperCutAD,Sun_2019_CVPR} can alleviate the problem, but still suffer from noisy pose detection.
+More recently, there have emerged a lot of part-based methods in RGB-IR ReID \cite{Ye2020DynamicDA,Wang2020DeepMM,Wei2021FlexibleBP,Zhang2021MultiScaleCN}, in which most of them adopt horizontal division strategy incorporating attention mechanism to learn fine-grained modality-invariant features.
+This enables different-modality samples belonging to the same class to be tightly clustered in the learned feature subspace.
+Nevertheless, such partition strategy cannot guarantee the learned part features are semantically aligned across modalities, which might hinder dense correspondences learning between RGB-IR sample pairs.